AlexiaChen/benchmarks-bls-libs/README.md

 > The original contribution to the Apache Milagro Cryptographic Library (AMCL) has now been extended and is being re-released as MIRACL Core.
 MIRACL Core features several improvements over AMCL.

-from description, it seems  to be compatible with Milagro and support BLS12-381 Curve.
+from description, it seems  to be compatible with Milagro and support BLS12-381 Curve. and it also support go language officially.

+but according to this reply https://github.com/miracl/MIRACL/issues/104#issuecomment-850225554, maybe we need to  implement BLS signature aggregation by ourself from paper, and contributor said  all of blst , herumi and milagro have bugs https://eprint.iacr.org/2021/323.pdf